 Prof. Rudy’s most recent book, Imagined Homelands: British Poetry in the Colonies, is a study of poetry written by nineteenth-century British emigrants in colonial spaces, published by Johns Hopkins University Press in 2017 (listen here to a radio interview on the book).
 Selected as one of the “Books of the Year 2018” by the Australian Book Review, this work was supported by fellowships from both the National Endowment for the Humanities (NEH) and the American Council of Learned Societies (ACLS).
 His first book, Electric Meters (2009), looks at the ways Victorian poetry was inspired by and in conversation with developments in the electrical sciences: for example, the invention of the telegraph and the discovery of electromagnetic radiation.

-At the University of Maryland, Prof. Rudy has recently taught courses on the Victorian fin de siècle, world literature and emigration, Australian literature, nineteenth-century transatlantic poetry, and Romantic to Modern British literature.
+At the University of Maryland, Prof. Rudy has recently taught courses on the writing of social change in nineteenth-century Britain; the Victorian fin de siècle; world literature and emigration; Australian literature; nineteenth-century transatlantic poetry; and Romantic to Modern British literature.
 He also has taught Winterterm courses in Australia and in New Zealand, a Summerterm course in London, and online courses on British literature.
 Access syllabi for some of these classes by clicking “Courses” above.

 Prof. Rudy is currently writing an authorized biography of the Indigenous Australian painter Gordon Syron.